Master449/hugorestech/content/_index.md

  - Gap Width
  - Font Size

+While these files are nice, they do **not** have everything.
+If you're looking to edit something thats not in those files, you're going to have to:

+ - *Inspect Element*
+ - Look for an ID or class of the element
+ - Use something like VSCodes search for that element in the SASS files.

 Images, Fonts, and Extra CSS go inside of `static`, most examples I see, split them into their own folders.
 This also means the static portion is not included in file location.

 So for the Huskie logo up in the top corner, the config.toml contains